 Begin Your Journey to Recovery Today

-At Positive Sobriety Institute, we recognize the passion you have for your healthcare profession and why we hair created the impaired professionals program to help you overcome addiction.
-We know you have a lot to lose – and a lot to gain from recovery.
+At Positive Sobriety Institute, we recognize the passion you have for your healthcare profession and why we have created the impaired professionals program to help you overcome addiction.
+We know you have a lot to lose – and a lot to gain – from recovery.
 Let us help you achieve recovery and return to your career and your life, addiction free.

 Please call the knowledgeable staff at Positive Sobriety Institute today for more information at (312) 312-9000.
 We are available 24/7 to answer any questions or concerns you may have.